Centaur Technology: History

 While funded by IDT, three different Centaur designs were shipped under the marketing name of WinChip.
 In September 1999, Centaur was purchased from IDT by VIA Technologies, a Taiwanese company.
-Since then, five designs have shipped with the marketing name of VIA C3, as well as a number of designs for the VIA C7 processor and their latest 64-bit CPU, the VIA Nano.
+Since then, five designs have shipped with the marketing name of VIA C3, as well as a number of designs for the VIA C7 processor and its latest 64-bit CPU, the VIA Nano.

 The VIA Nano design has been further refined and improved in chips produced by Zhaoxin (a VIA joint venture company).

 In late 2019, Centaur announced the "World’s First High-Performance x86 SoC with Integrated AI Coprocessor", the CNS core.

 In November 2021, Intel recruited the majority of the employees of the Centaur Technology division from VIA, a deal worth $125 million, effectively acquiring the talent and know-how of the x86 division.
 VIA retained the x86 licence and associated patents, and its Zhaoxin CPU joint-venture continues.